Autodesk/XLB/README.md

 - **User-Friendly Interface:** Written entirely in Python, XLB emphasizes a highly accessible interface that allows users to extend the library with ease and quickly set up and run new simulations.
 - **Leverages JAX Array and Shardmap:** The library incorporates the new JAX array unified array type and JAX shardmap, providing users with a numpy-like interface.
 This allows users to focus solely on the semantics, leaving performance optimizations to the compiler.
 - **Platform Versatility:** The same XLB code can be executed on a variety of platforms including multi-core CPUs, single or multi-GPU systems, TPUs, and it also supports distributed runs on multi-GPU systems or TPU Pod slices.
-- **Visualization:** XLB provides a variety of visualization options including in-situ rendering using [PhantomGaze](https://github.com/loliverhennigh/PhantomGaze).
+- **Visualization:** XLB provides a variety of visualization options including in-situ on GPU rendering using [PhantomGaze](https://github.com/loliverhennigh/PhantomGaze).

 ## Showcase